 Contains information on transitioning out of practice, with discussion on various options, including adding an associate.
 Discusses the need to have a well-planned strategy for stepping down.
 This book is designed to educate dental and related professionals on important business, legal, and tax-planning issues of practice entry and succession.
 (Free e-book.)

 Many dentists choose to pursue non-clinical dental career opportunities.
-The ADA Center for Professional Success contains a special section on alternative careers, including a self-assessment exercise, careers in academia, dental consulting, dental research, and other options.
+The ADA website contains information on alternative careers, including a self-assessment exercise, careers in academia, dental consulting, dental research, and other options.

 Closing a Dental Practice